 Small Business Grant Fund: a £10,000 grant will be provided to businesses currently eligible for small business rate relief (SBRR).

 Retail, Hospitality and Leisure Grant Fund: a £25,000 grant will be provided to retail, hospitality and leisure businesses that have a rateable value between £15,000 and £51,000.

 You can only claim this grant funding if you pay business rates or are eligible for small business rate relief (SBRR).
 Read more about the scheme.

 Read more about Government financial support for businesses during coronavirus.

 Businesses that have cover for both pandemics and government-ordered closure should be covered, as the government and insurance industry confirmed on 17 March 2020 that advice to avoid pubs, theatres etc is sufficient to make a claim as long as all other terms and conditions are met.
 Insurance policies differ significantly, so businesses are encouraged to check the terms and conditions of their specific policy and contact their providers.
 The government is pushing for insurers to pay where cover against diseases is included.
 Read more on the ABI website.

 On 2 May, the Government announced the launch of a discretionary fund set up to accommodate certain small businesses previously outside the scope of the business grant funds scheme, that have ongoing fixed property-related costs.
-The Council is waiting to receive full details and guidance from the Government on this scheme.
-Information and details of the application process will be published on our website as soon as it becomes available.
+The Council operated a two-week window for applications for this scheme which began on 5 June, with full details publicised on this website throughout.
+This scheme is now closed.

 Bounce Back Loan